 Wildland firefighter families experience high levels of stress as a result of the career.

-Divorce rates are 17.4x the national average in wildland firefighter families.
+Divorce rates are higher than the national average in wildland firefighter families.
 In a survey of partners of WFFs, Grassroots Wildland Firefighters reports that 88.3% of respondents experience moderate to extreme stress due to the extended absence of their significant other in fire, and 59.9% felt that they were secondary to their WFF’s commitments at work.
 Over half of the respondents to that survey reported that their spouse or partner was absent from their home for over half of the year.
 Our study found that 71.9% of WFFs were unable to attend important family events during fire season.
 Further few wildland firefighters are able to plan their fire assignments, and even when they are not directly working on a fire assignment, they report that their schedules are still inflexible.
 In addition to these strains on personal relationships, 67.5% of WFFs report that they do not have access to affordable childcare: Female wildland firefighters have children at significantly lower rates than both the national average and then male firefighters.
 Male firefighters have children at rates lower than the national average, but may be better supported by spouses.
 Female wildland firefighters are also married at lower rates than male firefighters.
 When female firefighters must choose between delaying reproduction and marriage and continuing their career, this may create a leaky pipeline situation in which attrition rates become higher (Liu et al. 2019).

 3. Increase Mental Health Care Accessibility & Resources

 Wildland firefighters are facing serious mental health issues in the line of duty.